 Ellen, "I don't know why I should get the whole deal, everybody went."

 Katya, "First time.
-In future, we will split money.
+In future, we will split money no matter who shoots.
 If we all go, one third each after expense.
 If two go, half and half, like that."

 "That feels right, thanks for this though.
 Most money I've seen in a pile."